elangeloferrer/weather-app-server/README.md

-# 🌦️ Weather App - Server
+# 🌦️ Weather App (Server)

 A simple and responsive weather application that displays real-time weather information for any city around the world.

-Built with **Node.js** (backend) and **React.js** (frontend), it integrates with a public weather API to provide accurate and up-to-date forecasts.
+The Weather App (Server) built using Node.js, Express.js, and MySQL.

 ---

 ## 🚀 Features

+- Search weather by **city name**
+- Get **current location weather** using geolocation
 - **Drag the pin on the map** or **Click in any part of the map** to select the location where you want to check the current weather
 - Display **temperature, humidity, wind speed**, and condition
 - Dynamic **icons** based on weather